Insight News

 Lach Huyen Port Cluster, early 2025.
 Photo by Le Tan

-According to the Vietnam Ministry of Industry and Trade, the country recorded over 6,500 new logistics enterprises in 2024, employing nearly 30,000 workers.
+According to the Ministry of Industry and Trade, Vietnam saw more than 6,500 new logistics enterprises in 2024, employing nearly 30,000 workers.
+The country now offers over 4 million m² of warehouse space and ranks third in ASEAN for port capacity.

-A report by IMARC Group estimated Vietnam’s logistics market value at USD 30 billion in 2024, with forecasts reaching USD 40 billion by 2025 – driven by strong export manufacturing, e-commerce expansion, and improved digital infrastructure.
+A report by IMARC Group valued Vietnam’s logistics market at USD 30 billion in 2024, with projections reaching USD 40 billion in 2025.
+Growth is fueled by export manufacturing, e-commerce, and digital infrastructure improvements.

-In global rankings, Vietnam already sits among the top 10 emerging logistics markets, with particularly strong scores in international logistics opportunities and infrastructure development.
+Globally, Vietnam ranks among the top 10 emerging logistics markets, scoring highly in international logistics opportunities and infrastructure development.

 The distribution heart of Southeast Asia

 With its strategic location at the crossroads of major trade routes, Vietnam is perfectly positioned to become the “distribution heart” of Southeast Asia.
-The government’s open investment policies, combined with ongoing infrastructure upgrades and digital transformation initiatives, are reshaping the nation’s logistics landscape.
+Continuous infrastructure upgrades, open investment policies, and digital innovation are reshaping the nation’s logistics landscape.

-As foreign investors and multinational logistics corporations increase their footprint in Vietnam, the country is set to play an even greater role in regional supply chains – offering efficiency, connectivity, and sustainability.
+As multinational logistics corporations expand their presence, Vietnam’s role in regional supply chains continues to grow — offering efficiency, connectivity, and sustainability.

 In short, Vietnam is not just catching up — it is racing ahead to redefine logistics in Southeast Asia.